ballere/msanxiety/scripts/index.md

      gam(mean_UF_vol ~ anxiety_dose + osex + s(PAT_AGE_AT_EXAM, k = 4, fx = F), data=df_demo_and_fascicles_no_unclass_anxiety_dose)

 #### Sensitivity analyses
-As a comparison, I also looked specifically at fornix, which is another subcortical fiber primarily involved in cognition/memory (N.S.)
+As a comparison, I also looked specifically at fornix, which is another subcortical fiber connecting medial prefrontal and medial temporal lobe (anterior cingulate/hippocampus), primarily involved in cognition/memory, rather than anxiety (N.S.)

      gam(mean_fornix_volume ~ anxiety_dose + osex + s(PAT_AGE_AT_EXAM, k = 4, fx = T), data=df_demo_and_fascicles_no_unclass_anxiety_dose)

-To test whether this was specific to anxiety diagnosis, I also evaluated mean uncinate volume in patients with MS+Depression (199) or MS+noDep (99) in this cohort (N.S.)
+To test whether this was specific to anxiety diagnosis and did not simply reflect general internalizing symptoms, I also evaluated mean uncinate volume in patients with MS+Depression (199) or MS+noDep (99) in this cohort (N.S.)

      gam(mean_UF_vol ~ depDiagnosis + osex + s(PAT_AGE_AT_EXAM, k=4, fx=F), data = df_dep)